Skip to content

 Common Tax Mistakes to Avoid

-Not reporting at all
+Not reporting crypto income

 With DAC8 coming into force, tax authorities will automatically receive your trading data.
 Not reporting is the fastest route to penalties and interest charges.